supergreenlab/SuperGreenOSBoilerplate/README.md

 ## Create sht1x_temp key in config.yml

-Open `config.yml` and go all the down the file.
+Open `config.yml` and go all the way down the file.
 We'll add a temperature key, of type integer, accessible over ble and wifi, but read-only.
 And we want it to be automatically backed in the flash store.
 So the value stays there even after a reboot.